Analysis of the hidden-charm pentaquark states based on magnetic moment and transition magnetic moment: magnetic moments of the states and states in the Diquark-triquark model

 We calculated the magnetic moments in the diquark-triquark model with configurations $ (cq_{3})(\bar{c}q_{1}q_{2}) $.
 Similar to the magnetic moments expression in the molecular model, the magnetic moments in diquark-triquark model is

-where $S_{cq_{3}} $ and $S_{cq_{1}q_{2}} $ represent the spin of the diquark $({cq_{3}})$ and the triquark $( cq_{1}q_{2}) $, respectively. $ S_{q_{1}q_{2}} $ represent the spin of the diquark $(q_{1}q_{2}) $ inside the triquark $ (cq_{1}q_{2}) $. $ S'_{\bar{c}q_{1}q_{2}} $, $ S_{z} $ and $S^{'}_{q_{1}q_{2}} $ are spin third component of triquark $(\bar{c}q_{1}q_{2} ) $, pentaquark state and diquark $ (q_{1}q_{2}) $. $S_{\bar{c}}$ and $S^{'}_{\bar{c}}$ are spin and third component of antiquark $\bar{c} $. $\psi$ represents the flavor wave function in diquark-triquark model in Table \ref{tab:k}, The orbital magnetic moment in diquark-triquark model is
+where $S_{cq_{3}} $ and $S_{cq_{1}q_{2}} $ represent the spin of the diquark $({cq_{3}})$ and the triquark $( cq_{1}q_{2}) $, respectively. $ S_{q_{1}q_{2}} $ represent the spin of the diquark $(q_{1}q_{2}) $ inside the triquark $ (cq_{1}q_{2}) $. $ S'_{\bar{c}q_{1}q_{2}} $, $ S_{z} $ and $S'_{q_{1}q_{2}} $ are spin third component of triquark $(\bar{c}q_{1}q_{2} ) $, pentaquark state and diquark $ (q_{1}q_{2}) $. $S_{\bar{c}}$ and $S'_{\bar{c}}$ are spin and third component of antiquark $\bar{c} $. $\psi$ represents the flavor wave function in diquark-triquark model in Table \ref{tab:k}, The orbital magnetic moment in diquark-triquark model is

 where $ m $ and $ \mu $ are the mass and magnetic moment of the cluster represented by their subscripts.
 The mass of the triquarks is roughly equal to the sum of the mass of the corresponding diquarks and antiquarks \cite{Wang:2016dzu}.
+Here, we use the values of the diquark masses from Eq. (\ref{equ:op}).
 The magnetic moments and corresponding expressions in the diquark-triquark mode are presented in Table \ref{tab:dtb} and Table \ref{tab:dts}.

 \tabcolsep{0.63cm} \tabcolsep{0.64cm}